-This sheer, tinted daytime moisturizer with sunscreen lists titanium dioxide as its sole active ingredient, so it provides reliable broad-spectrum sun protection.
+This sheer, tinted daytime moisturizer with sunscreen lists titanium dioxide and zinc oxide as the active ingredients, so it provides reliable broad-spectrum sun protection.
 The fact that it's also fragrance-free makes it a gentle option for those with sensitive or rosacea-affected skin, too.

 Sensitive or not, if you have normal to oily skin, you'll likely appreciate this product's thin, fluid texture and lightweight matte finish.
 It is definitely an intriguing option for those who find that most SPF-rated products feel too heavy or leave their skin shiny.